dan2221/EasyNoiser/README.md

 DEFINITION

 Easy Noiser is essentially a graphical user interface (GUI) for the popular tool Noiser, which is used to apply effects to images so they can be correctly loaded in the game.
-The program also uses VampConvert to apply vertical inversion to images and a component to change the DPI of images.

 ![Program's screenshot](screenshot.png)